Return to the BUILD

 Clip the top of the Vacuum Tank Top Bracket over this bar of the tubular frame, as shown:

 Secure the bottom of the Brake Booster Vacuum Tank to the underside of the chassis with one (1) NP screw, as shown:

 There has been quite a few times during this build that I feel like I have to bend things a little to make them fit.
 It is not terrible, but with the tubular frame especially, it is like some things are off by just a bit and the metal does not bend easily.
-Still, I am excited that the replacement issue arrived and we can carry on with the model!
-Everything in this issue is plastic.
+Still, I am excited that the replacement phase arrived and we can carry on with the model!

 Phase 28 – Frame: Oil Reservoir Tank/Cap, Brake Booster Vacuum Tank